-- 1. As trees now fill most of the Armstrong Lawn open space, it is necessary that further tree planting there is controlled. - 2.
-The native planting is intended to complement the existing native plants alongside the Museum and give overseas visitors a taste of New Zealand. - 3.
-The part of the Armstrong Lawn alongside the Rolleston Avenue boundary may be the only part of the Gardens that some tourists visit on their way to the Museum - 4.
+Armstrong Lawn Objective: 18 To maintain and enhance the Rolleston Avenue entrances to the Gardens, and views in and out, as an open lawn planted with specimen trees.
+Notes: As trees now fill most of the Armstrong Lawn open space, it is necessary that further tree planting there is controlled.
+The native planting is intended to complement the existing native plants alongside the Museum and give overseas visitors a taste of New Zealand.
+The part of the Armstrong Lawn alongside the Rolleston Avenue boundary may be the only part of the Gardens that some tourists visit on their way to the Museum.
 It is important that views of the side of the Museum and access to it for maintenance and entrance into the building are retained.

-- 18.1 The heritage features of the Armstrong Lawn shall be retained; in particular: - The view from the museum to the Curators House. - The vista from the Archery Lawn to the Arts Centre through the Evelyn Cousins gateway. - Existing carpet bedding schemes. - Large specimen trees. - 18.2 Required replacement planting for inside the Rolleston Avenue frontage shall comprise predominantly large growth deciduous trees and an open under-story in order to retain views of the Arts Centre from the Gardens. - 18.3 An open space corridor shall be maintained between the Armstrong Lawn and the Daffodil Woodland across the Avon River in Hagley Park to allow views of the river.
+Policies: 18.1 The heritage features of the Armstrong Lawn shall be retained; in particular: The view from the museum to the Curators House.
+The vista from the Archery Lawn to the Arts Centre through the Evelyn Cousins gateway.
+Existing carpet bedding schemes.
+Large specimen trees.
+18.2 Required replacement planting for inside the Rolleston Avenue frontage shall comprise predominantly large growth deciduous trees and an open under-story in order to retain views of the Arts Centre from the Gardens.
+18.3 An open space corridor shall be maintained between the Armstrong Lawn and the Daffodil Woodland across the Avon River in Hagley Park to allow views of the river.
+Archery Lawn Objective: 19 To maintain an avenue effect on both sides of the open Archery Lawn with attractive large trees and a clear view through the centre of the Lawn.
+Policy: 19.1 The integrity of the row of Sequoiadendron trees shall be maintained.
+Potts Lawn Objective: 20 To display lawn specimens of hardy palms suitable for a temperate climate.